 Crystal rock is close to Castle rock both located in the nothern part of park.
 This dive site is recommended for advanced divers as it is subject to strong currents.
-Crystal rock is a seamount covered by soft corals.
+Crystal rock is a seamount covered by soft corals and this special characteristic makes it a popular Komodo diving site.
 Its top is exposed at low tide.
 Reef sharks are always there with white and black tips and even grey sharks.
 Giant trevallies and schools of tuna, barracuda are often hunting around so there is a lot of action to see while diving in Crystal rock.

 Whales for the lucky ones

 Golden passage is one of the best drift dive in the Komodo National Park.
 The narrow straight between Komodo island and Gili Lawa Darat has also some good snorkeling even if damages have been done to the reef due to illegal fishing.
 Turtles and lof of fishes can be seen on a beautiful coral reef.
 The best time to do the dive is when the current is going from east to west.
 Reef sharks are sleeping on the sandy bottom and pelagic fishes with tuna and trevallies often come in the current to feed.
 Garden eels are present dancing at the bottom.
-A must do for every advanced divers.
-Gili Lawa Darat bay is a place where whales have been seen !
+A must do for every advanced divers, this Komodo diving site offers a very rewarding experience.
+Gili Lawa Darat bay is a place where whales have been seen!

 Mantas, turtles & garden of corals at Muan